flowchart LR

 theme_minimal()

-The accumulation ratio (Rac) is Cmax at steady state divided by Cmax after the first dose:
+One common definition of the accumulation ratio (Rac) is Cmax at steady state divided by Cmax after the first dose (an AUC-based Rac, AUCτ,ss / AUCτ,first, is equally common):

 cmax_sd <- max(subj1$conc, na.rm = TRUE)